Thiruvilaiyadal Puranam: 23. Shiva, on the account of Gauri, becomes an old man, a young man, and a child respectively

 While Vicrama-Pandyan ruled, there was a Brahmin couple named Virupatchi and Subavrithai, who were childless.
 After they worshipped the seven apsaras (fabled to be in Svarga, corresponding with the seven sages), they were blessed with a daughter.
 At five years old, the child, named Gauri, asked to be taught a prayer for the speedy change of her mortal form.
 The Brahmin, being surprised at her early good sense, taught her the Parvati mantra.
 While the father was waiting for a suitable husband, she passed the eighth year of her age without being betrothed, which was regarded to be unseemly.
 One day, a Vaishnava (follower of Vishnu) Brahmin came to beg alms.
 Gauri's father, perceiving him to be learned in the Vedas, bestowed the daughter on him in marriage, with the usual ceremony of gift, and without saying anything on the subject to any one.
 The neighbours, on learning the circumstances, first blamed him, but on further examination found no other fault than that the husband was a Vaishnava, and approved the marriage.
-When the Vaishnava Brahmin brought his wife to his parents, they disapproved of his marrying a Shaiva woman.
+When the Vaishnava Brahmin brought his wife to his parents, they disapproved of him marrying a Shaiva woman.
 Gauri, seeing nothing but Vaishnavas around her, without any Brahmins wearing ashes and beads, wishing to be with her own community.
 One day, her in-laws secluded her, and went away to a distant wedding feast without her.
 At this interval, an aged Shaiva Brahmin made his appearance, asking her for food.
 Being admitted into the house and food being given by the woman, since he was too infirm to feed himself, she assisted him to eat.
 He suddenly changed to a young man, richly habited; and on surprise being expressed by the Brahmin, as also fear with reference to the return of the husband's parents, the young man suddenly became a child.
 The parents having returned, and finding her with a young Shaiva child, turned both out of doors; and while she was in the street, sorrowing deeply for her misfortunes, she meditated the Parvati mantra, on which the child instantly disappeared, and Shiva himself approached her, seated on his bullock cart.
 He took her up with him, while the clouds rained flowers.
 The cart then carried them through the sky of Madurai, which astonished the people of the city.